The History of Placid Lassie

 1Lt.
 Merton E. Eckert, Co-Pilot

 1Lt.
-William E. Vaughn, Navigator
+William E. Vaughan, Navigator

 SSgt.
 Ed Tunison, Radio Operator